slb350/talentscraper/readme.md

 - Try `/reload` to reload the UI if the addon isn't working
 - Use `/ts debug` to view debugging information

-## Customization

-### Updating Boss IDs:
-When a new raid is released, you'll need to update the `boss_mappings` dictionary in the Python script and the `ns.Data.bossIDs` table in the Lua files with the new encounter IDs.

 ### Different Difficulties:
 The addon supports Normal, Heroic, and Mythic difficulties, selectable from the dropdown in the UI.